Flexible working and neuroscience can both play an important role in driving employee engagement and performance.

 Your performance depends on your development, level of self-awareness and selection of what you pay attention to and focus on.

-We would like to extend our thanks to Ben and Kristen from Mirvac for hosting the event, and to our attendees from a range of organisations including Woolworths, Pernod Ricard, EY, Colgate Palmolive, BT, Citi, AMP, LendLease and NBN Co.
+We would like to extend our thanks to Ben Morris and Kristen Sweeney from Mirvac for hosting the event, and to our attendees from a range of organisations including Woolworths, Pernod Ricard, EY, Colgate Palmolive, BT, Citi, AMP, LendLease and NBN Co.

 Keep up with all the latest HR insights and updates.Sign up